monsterlimo/gpconnect/index.md

 GP Connect aims to support better clinical care by opening up information and data held within GP practice IT systems for use across health and social care.

 This GitHub repository contains all the technical resources you need to connect between clinical systems and GP data using our FHIR&reg; APIs.
-For a high-level introduction, see the [Business overview](overview_business.html).
+For a high-level introduction, see the [Clinical overview](overview_clinical.html).
 To continue on your development/deployment journey, follow the relevant pathway.

 <div class="row">
          <div class="col-lg-12">